djfurman/cloud-custodian/README.rst

 Usage
 -----

+First a role must be created with the appropriate permissions for custodian to act on the resources described in the policies yaml given as an example below.
+For convenience, an _`example policy <_static/custodian-quickstart-policy.json>`_
+is provided for this quick start guide.

+To implement the policy, open the AWS console, navigate to IAM -> Policies and use the `json` option to copy the example policy as a new AWS IAM Policy.
+Name the policy as something recognizable and save it.

+Next navigate to IAM -> Roles and create a role called `CloudCustodian-QuickStart` and assign the role the policy created above.
+Then you are ready continue and run custodian.

-First a policy file needs to be created in YAML format, as an example
+A custodian policy file needs to be created in YAML format, as an example

 .. code-block:: yaml